 The facilities are there to support the excellent faculty at IU South Bend.
 Distinguished professors are dedicated to their students and provide the personal attention students need to be successful in strong academic programs.
-Students and faculty shine in the College of Liberal Arts and Sciences, the School of Education, the College of Health Sciences, the Judd Leighton School of Business and Economics, the Ernestine M. Raclin School of the Arts and other programs.
+Students and faculty shine in the College of Liberal Arts and Sciences, the School of Education, the Vera Z. Dwyer College of Health Sciences, the Judd Leighton School of Business and Economics, the Ernestine M. Raclin School of the Arts and other programs.
 Last year, IU South Bend had three graduating seniors who were awarded National Science Foundation Research Fellowships, the most of any college or university in Indiana.
 Our Honors Program is growing and so are study abroad opportunities.